tresata/hackathonblr2023/README.md

 ## IMPORTANT INFORMATION

 * You need to fork this repo and do a pullreq to get started.
-* Generate the name which must consist your team number and once done with the hackathon don't forget to push everything !!!
+* Generate the name which must comprise your team number and once done with the hackathon don't forget to push everything !!!
-* Please make sure you spread out around the ground floor.
+* Please make sure you spread across the ground floor.
 Make yourself comfortable.
 * You can use the wifi : WeWork Guest

 #### Server & Login

-Please use the below Login information for trek.
+Please use the Login information below for trek.
 Feel free to reach out to us for any additional information.

 username : hackblr
 password : Enrich_LIfe4

-Click on the link below to access the profiling using trek on tides:
+Click on the link below to access profiling using trek on tides:
 [TIDES](https://ingress.tresata.com/hackathonblr2023/tides)

 ## SLACK

-Please make sure you connect with your fellow hackers and us on [SLACK](https://join.slack.com/share/enQtNTM2OTEwMTI1MjQ4Mi0xMmVkMDMwZmQzNWRiMTliMmFmMzk3ZmY1MDBlYmI4ZDRkYTQ2ZDliNzM1ODYzMDI5N2QyMWQyYmNjNmVmZGFk).
+Please make sure to connect with your fellow hackers and us on [SLACK](https://join.slack.com/share/enQtNTM2OTEwMTI1MjQ4Mi0xMmVkMDMwZmQzNWRiMTliMmFmMzk3ZmY1MDBlYmI4ZDRkYTQ2ZDliNzM1ODYzMDI5N2QyMWQyYmNjNmVmZGFk).
 Feel free to post your doubts here.

 ## COMMUNITY

-Please make sure to join our community on [COMMUNITY](https://community.tresata.com/t/welcome-hackers/409) to know more about tresata and hackBLR2023.
+Please make sure to join our community on [COMMUNITY](https://community.tresata.com/t/welcome-hackers/409) to know more about Tresata and hackathonBLR2023.

 ## Tresata Software